 In line with the Gatsby Benchmarks, which set out best practice for schools, we are looking to develop more workplace encounters for pupils across KS3, particularly in STEM subjects.

-In year 9 some students will be selected to work with Think Forward to encourage them to develop the skills required for the workplace and to reduce students that end up ‘Not in education or Training’.
+In year 9 some pupils will be selected to work with Think Forward to encourage them to develop the skills required for the workplace and to reduce pupils that end up ‘Not in education or Training’.
 (NEET)

 Support will be provided for Year 10 pupils choosing their next steps, through an initial Assembly in the Summer Term and then small group interviews held in school with Mrs McCarthy; these sessions will continue into Year 11.